Nature

 Military Digital Camo

 Digital camouflage got its name because of the pixelated graphics that were used to create the pattern.
 In 2002, the Marines were using this new and improved version.
-There were two different types in use: one version used to go unnoticed in heavily forested areas and another created for desert landscapes.
+There were two different types in use: one version used for forested areas and another created for desert landscapes.

 Multi-Scale Camouflage

-It is a type of military camouflage that combines patterns on two or more scales, often with a computer-aided digital camouflage pattern.
-The function is to provide camouflage over a range of distances, or equivalently over a range of scales in the manner of fractals, which is why some approaches are called fractal camouflage.
+It is a type of military camouflage that combines patterns on two or more scales, often with a computer-aided pattern.
+The function is to provide camouflage over a range of distances.
+While equivalently over a range of scales in fractals, which is why some approaches are fractal camouflage.

 Not all multiscale patterns are made up of rectangular pixels, even if they were designed with a computer.
-Also, not all pixelated patterns work at different scales, so being pixelated or digital doesn’t guarantee better performance.
+Also, not all pixel patterns work at different scales, so being pixelate or digital doesn’t guarantee better performance.

-The first standardized pattern to be issued was the Italian single-scale mimetic tel.
-The roots of modern multiscale camouflage patterns can be traced back to experiments in the 1930s in Europe for the German and Soviet armies.
-This was followed by the Canadian Disruptive Pattern (CADPAT) Canadian development, first published in 2002, and then by American work, which created the Marine Pattern (MARPAT), released between 2002 and 2004.
+The first standard pattern was the Italian single-scale mimetic tel.
+The roots of modern multiscale camouflage patterns was the experiment in the 1930s in Europe for the German and Soviet armies.
+This was followed by the Canadian Disruptive Pattern (CADPAT) Canadian development.
+It was first published in 2002, and then by American work, which created the Marine Pattern (MARPAT), released between 2002 and 2004.

 Going Digital – Is It Worth It?